achxkloel/wokwi-app/README.md

 # wokwi-app

-Application on Wokwi.com that simulates an ESP32 reading sensor data and sending it to a remote server.
+Application on Wokwi.com that simulates an ESP32 which:
+- Reads DHT22 sensor data
+- Sends it to a remote server
+- Shows current time, WiFi status and DHT22 sensor data on SSD1306 display

 ## Run